Skip to main content

 Professional Nurse Advocate

-Improve your clinical supervision to support the nursing workforce.
-Engage in critical analysis and self-reflection.
-Learn to implement the skills and knowledge required of a Professional Nurse Advocate.
+Improve your clinical supervision skills to better support the nursing workforce.
+You’ll reflect on your practice and think critically about your work.
+Gain the skills and knowledge needed to become a Professional Nurse Advocate (PNA).

 Two nursing students in the mock hospital ward comparing notes they are holding